curioushuman/rbc-k8s/README.md

 - Those required in dev and cloud
   - Configuration stored declaratively
-  - Install manually into dev cluster
+  - Install manually into local cluster
     - Supported by instructions in README
   - Update manually where necessary
   - Save updates to declarative configuration